dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 (change "filename.ovpn" to your config file)

-When you run this you see lots of text, at the end it will say Initialization Sequence Completed
+When you run this you see lots of text and at the end, it will say Initialization Sequence Completed

 > No answer required